vinith-reddy/Rag_chatbot/README.md

 ## Citation & Grounding Policy
 - All answers are generated strictly from retrieved passages
 - Inline citations reference the document and section (e.g., [WHO Hypertension, 2023])
-- If the answer is not in the corpus, the bot responds: "I don’t know based on the provided corpus"
+- If the answer is not in the corpus, the bot responds: "I'm sorry, but I can only provide information based on the health-related documents in my knowledge base.
+Please ask a question related to healthcare, and I’d be happy to assist!"

 ---